Optimizing Treatment Allocation in the Presence of Interference: Experiments

 \subsubsection{Causal estimator}

 As already mentioned in \Cref{sec:methodology}, we will use a modified version of \textit{NetEst} \citep{jiang2022estimating} to estimate ITTEs.
 We opt for NetEst because of its strong empirical performance, solid theoretical foundation, and the availability of its source code.
+Note, however, that other relational causal estimators could also be used.
 The architecture is shown in \Cref{fig:netest_tikz}.
 Inputs are given in blue \rule{10pt}{10pt}, (intermediate) outputs in yellow \rule{10pt}{10pt}, and the neural network layers in green \rule{10pt}{10pt}.
 NetEst uses an adversarial training approach to balance the representations $\mathbf{\phi}_i$ \citep{berrevoets2020}.
 This is achieved by using two discriminators $d_T$ and $d_Z$ that predict the treatment $t_i$ and the peer exposure $z_i$, respectively.
 To balance the representations, the distributions $p(T_i|\mathbf{x}_i,\mathbf{x}_{\mathcal{N}_i})$ and $p(Z_i|\mathbf{x}_i,\mathbf{x}_{\mathcal{N}_i},t_i)$ are uniformed.
 More specifically, there should be no information in the hidden representation $\phi_i$ that allows to predict $t_i$ or $z_i$.
 To calculate $\phi_i$, a Graph Convolutional Network (GCN) \citep{kipf2016semi} and an MLP $e_\phi$ are used. $\phi_i$ is fed into the predictor $p_Y$ to make a prediction for the potential outcome ${y}_i$.
-The discriminators $d_Z$ and $d_T$, and the predictor $p_Y$ are MLPs with ReLU non-linearities that consist of 3 layers with each hidden layer consisting of 16 hidden nodes. $e_{\phi}$ has one layer with a ReLU non-linearity.
+The discriminators $d_Z$ and $d_T$, and the predictor $p_Y$ are MLPs with ReLU non-linearities that consist of 3 layers. $e_{\phi}$ has one layer with a ReLU non-linearity.
 The GCN consists of one convolutional layer \citep{jiang2022estimating}.

 Every epoch consists of two steps.
 First, the discriminators are trained to accurately predict $T_i$ and $Z_i$.
 To this end, Binary Cross Entropy (BCE) and Mean Squared Error (MSE) are used to respectively update the discriminators $d_T$ and $d_Z$.
 In the second step, the discriminators are frozen.
 Then, regularization losses are calculated based on the discriminators as follows: